 Drills Vs Hammer Drills: The Difference

 Powerful 13Amp industry motor with heat dissipation design can complete heavy-duty concrete or metalworking project.
-Moreover, it comes with four functioning capabilities, safety clutch protection and anti-liberation system along with fantastic drilling capacity for concrete 1-1/4in and for metal ½ inch.
+Moreover, it comes with four functioning capabilities, safety clutch protection, and an anti-liberation system along with fantastic drilling capacity for concrete 1-1/4in and for metal ½ inch.

 This product features a powerful 6Amp motor with high speed, 360° rotating auxiliary handle.
-And two hammering option can be met in one tool which saves energy and provides impact force.
-It has variable speed trigger for setting any speed along with the tool offers forward and reverse switch.
+And two hammering options can be met in one tool which saves energy and provides impact force.
+It has a variable speed trigger for setting any speed along the tool offers forward and reverse switch.

-This brand provides 7.0 Amp motor for performing tough jobs and 1/2 in. keyed chuck to accept large diameter bits.
-It has side assist handle for controlled and accurate drilling, also has a variable speed trigger.
-Skill 6৪45 is lightweight and easy to manoeuvre.
+This brand provides a 7.0 Amp motor for performing tough jobs and 1/2 in. keyed chuck to accept large diameter bits.
+It has a side assist handle for controlled and accurate drilling, also has a variable speed trigger.
+Skill 6৪45 is lightweight and easy to maneuver.

-This compact, lightweight tool delivers up to 57 per cent run time with high-speed transmission.
-It also has two-speed settings and 3 modes LED lights with 20 minutes of shutoff function.
+This compact, lightweight tool delivers up to 57 percent run time with high-speed transmission.
+It also has two-speed settings and 3 modes of LED lights with 20 minutes of shutoff function.
 DEWALT’s ergonomic comfort grip handle provides ideal balance and tool control.

-This corded electric drill has 7 Amp motor and torque-limiting clutch to prevent gear damage.
+This corded electric drill has a 7 Amp motor and torque-limiting clutch to prevent gear damage.
 Makita minimizes overlapping bit impacts and results in 50% faster drilling and comes with 3 mode operation.
-Its 40-bit angle settings allow the bit to be set in multiple chisel position.
+Its 40-bit angle settings allow the bit to be set in multiple chisel positions.

 Can a hammer drill be used as a regular drill?